How to respectfully address parents in the workplace.

 This is a form of microaggression.

 It is essential to be patient with your colleagues who are working parents.
-Try to understand their perspective and eliminate negative biases.
+Occasionally try to understand their perspective and eliminate negative biases.
 A great way to create an equal space is to avoid critical discussions when working parents are first entering the office, or right before they’re leaving.

 Accept their family dynamics

-The roles mothers and fathers play in todays families may seem unusual to you.
+The roles mothers and fathers play in today’s s families may seem unusual to you.
 Many working fathers are doing their part to increase their household responsibilities.
 As a result, some dads require flexible schedules.
-Joking about men leaving the office early is an antiquated way of thinking.
+Moreover, joking about men leaving the office early is an antiquated way of thinking.

 Don’t discredit their time spent outside the office

 It’s a misconception that working parents aren’t as productive as their office counterparts.
 The opposite is true.
 Many remote workers cite overwork as their development area of opportunity.

 There is no-perfect work-life balance.
 For, those who remind us of our need to attain such a thing are frustrating.
 Hence, we are advocating for tactics to increase productivity, learning from previous generations.
 Flexible jobs can improve a working mother’s quality of life.

 Transitions out of the workplace should be celebrated, not berated